 What You Should Know About This Degree

 Although it has “medicine” in the title, a master’s in sports medicine does not prepare you to work as a medical doctor.
-Sports medicine is an allied health profession, and your coursework will cover topics in physiology, anatomy, nutrition and more, through the lens of sports and fitness.
+Sports medicine is an allied health profession, and your coursework will cover topics in physiology, anatomy, and nutrition through the lens of sports and fitness.

 For many jobs in sports medicine and related fields, a bachelor’s degree is the minimum required education level.
 If you already have a bachelor’s degree in a different field and want to change careers, pursuing a master’s in sports education is a good option.
 However, if you already have a bachelor’s in sports medicine, the advantages to earning an advanced degree in the field are negligible.
 According to Payscale.com, there are not significant salary increases for those with a master’s versus those with a bachelor’s in sports medicine.

-Here are some questions to ask when researching Masters Sports Management programs:
+Here are some questions to ask when researching Master’s in Sports Management programs:

 - Does the program require a thesis?
 Most master’s programs in sports medicine are Master of Science degrees, which usually emphasize research.
 As such, some programs may have a required or optional thesis.
 Completing a thesis may add time to the program, but it is a smart move for individuals who plan to pursue a doctorate degree, as many doctoral programs require a thesis as part of the application.